 “The moment a person forms a theory his imagination sees in every object only the traits which favor that theory.”
 (Thomas Jefferson)

-Last night a reader of this site took the time to send me a link to an article I had somehow missed reading.
+Last night a reader of this site took the time to send me a link to an article I had somehow missed reading last week.
 It was written by Dr. Albert Mohler and discussed the subject of “confirmation bias.”
 Dr. Mohler traces an article written by Michael Shermer of Scientific American as he discusses a study based on this topic.
 Schermer discusses “A recent brain-imaging study [that] shows that our political predilections are a product of unconscious confirmation bias.”

 As a fiscal conservative and social liberal, I have found at least something to like about each Republican or Democrat I have met.
 I have close friends in both camps, in which I have observed the following: no matter the issue under discussion, both sides are equally convinced that the evidence overwhelmingly supports their position.

 This surety is called the confirmation bias, whereby we seek and find confirmatory evidence in support of already existing beliefs and ignore or reinterpret disconfirmatory evidence.
 Now a functional magnetic resonance imaging (fMRI) study shows where in the brain the confirmation bias arises and how it is unconscious and driven by emotions.
 Psychologist Drew Westen led the study, conducted at Emory University, and the team presented the results at the 2006 annual conference of the Society for Personality and Social Psychology.